Annual Quality Surveys: What Medicare Members Need to Know

 With heightened awareness on safeguarding your personal information, it makes sense that you want to make sure you feel comfortable and safe completing them.
 Medicare beneficiaries can rest assured that your health plan or CMS would never risk your personal information.
 If you ever feel unsure, ask for a second opinion.

 “These surveys will never require you to share your health information, like your health plan number, or personal information, such as your driver’s license or social security number.
-If you receive a survey and want to make sure it’s safe to complete, please call us.
-You can contact our Customer Service team using the number on the back of your membership card.
-We’ll be glad to help,” Bartholomew says.
+If you’re a Priority Health member and receive a survey and want to make sure it’s safe to complete, please call the number on the back of your Priority Health member ID card and we’ll be glad to help,” Lopez says.

-Priority Health wants all its Medicare members to know how grateful they are for regular, honest feedback.
+Priority Health wants its Medicare members to know how thankful they are for regular, honest feedback.

 “We know it takes time and we truly appreciate each and every survey that is completed.
 Your feedback helps us continue to provide the high-quality care we’re known for, make improvements and help set the standard for Medicare health plans across the country.
-But, more importantly, your responses help us make sure you’re getting the care you need to stay your healthiest.”
+But, more importantly, your responses help us make sure you’re getting the care you need to stay your healthiest,” says Straayer.

-2 – Results for HMO-POS plans only.
-Every year, Medicare evaluates plans based on a 5-star rating system.
+2 – Every year, Medicare evaluates plans based on a 5-star rating system.

 Tags: , ,